emeentag/java-spock-testing/README.md

 ## Spock Testing for Java Project
-This project is created to explain how spock specification testing could be done in a java project.
+This project is created to explain how spock specification unit testing could be done in a java project.

 ### Technology that we used
 1. Gradle